devops-myway/certified-kubernetes-administrator-Practice/Domain 7 - Certification Tips/vim.md

 ##### Delete a line in vim
 Press ESC to go to Normal mode.
-Place the cursor on the line you need to delete.
+Place the cursor on the line you need to delete or copy.

-dd – cut (delete) entire line - Press dd.
-This will delete the current line. yy – copy (yank) entire line - Press yy to copy p – paste after the cursor - to paste
+- dd – cut (delete) entire line - Press dd.
+This will delete the current line.
+- yy – copy (yank) entire line - Press yy and move the new line and paste
+- p – paste after the cursor - to paste

 #### save and quit:
 If you are currently in insert or append mode, press Esc key.